 - threatening to harm you or to harm themselves if you leave them

-- demanding to know where you are all the time
+- controlling you by demanding to know where you are all the time

 - excessive drinking of alcohol or drug use

 - pressuring you to send them sexual texts or images of yourself